rdelgatte/kotlin-exercises/README.md

 ## To-do

-You can start coding in src/reversible.ts and tests/reversible.spec.ts files that are already created
-Prerequisites: gradle
+You can use the existing files to start solving the exercice:

+- Unit tests can be written in [`src/test/kotlin/ReversibleNumbersTest.kt`](src/test/kotlin/ReversibleNumbersTest.kt)
+- Property based tests can be written in [`src/test/kotlin/ReversibleNumbersPropertyBasedTest.kt`](src/test/kotlin/ReversibleNumbersPropertyBasedTest.kt) (if you are familiar with them)
+- The code implementation can be written in [`src/main/kotlin/ReversibleNumbers.kt`](src/main/kotlin/ReversibleNumbers.kt)

-Run tests: gradle test
+Run tests: `gradle test`

 ## Solution